Spring 2026

 Project: The project offers a chance to explore an area that interests you, practice writing high quality code, and develop your ability to communicate technical ideas to an audience.

 Resources: Most of the material we cover comes from either Chris Musco’s phenomenal machine learning course, or Chinmay Hegde’s fantastic deep learning course.
-While we do not have a textbook, we do have typed notes; I highly recommend you read the notes before each class.
+While we do not have a textbook, we do have readings for each lecture; I highly recommend you do these readings before each class.

 Week Tuesday Thursday Slides Assignments